Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Introduction

 \subsection{Notation}

 We let \textdef{$S \in \Sn$} denote a matrix in the space of $n\times n$ symmetric matrices equipped with the \textdef{trace inner product} $\langle S,T\rangle = \trace ST$; we use \textdef{$\diag(S)\in \Rn$} to denote the linear mapping to the diagonal of $S$; the adjoint mapping is \textdef{$\diag^*(v)=\Diag(v)\in \Sn$}.
-We let \textdef{$[k] = 1,2,\ldots,k$}.
+We let \textdef{$[k] = \{1,2,\ldots,k\}$}.

 The convex cone of positive semidefinite matrices is denoted $\Snp \subset \Sn$, and we use $X\succeq 0$ for $X\in \Snp$.
 Similarly, for positive definite matrices we use $\Snpp, X\succ 0$.
 We let $\Nn$ denote $n\times n$ nonnegative symmetric matrices.
 The cone of doubly nonnegative matrices is $\DNN = \Snp \cap \Nn$.
-For a set of points $p_i\in \R^d$, we let $P= \in \R^{t\times d}$ denote the \textdef{configuration matrix}.
+For a set of points $p_i\in \R^d$, we let $P= ^T\in \R^{t\times d}$ denote the \textdef{configuration matrix}.
 Here $d$ is the \textdef{embedding dimension}.
-Without loss of generality, we can assume the points span $\Rd$, and we can translate the points and assume they are centered, i.e.,
+Without loss of generality, we can assume the points span $\Rd$, and we can translate the points and assume they are centered, i.e., where $v:= \frac{1}{n}P^Te$ is the barycenter of the points.} \] Here we let \textdef{$e_t$, vector of ones} of dimension $t$ and we use $e$ if the dimension is clear.
+And we use \textdef{$e_0$, $0$-th unit vector} of appropriate size.
+We denote the corresponding \textdef{Gram matrix, $G=PP^T$}.
+Then the classical result of Schoenberg~\cite[Sect.
+3]{MR1501980}, see e.g.~\cite{alfm18}, relates a \textdef{Euclidean distance matrix, \EDMp}, with a Gram matrix by applying